Uploading files

 Uploading files individually is useful when you need to specify source files that may have different locations on your source machine and/or you want to set a specific destination path for each of them:Let’s assume the following file structure on your local machine:You can upload specific files from the You can achieve this by going through the following steps iteratively for each file:

-openwebtext_mini and sf-wikitext directories to a FlexAI Dataset named text-records-dataset-1, while also specifying a custom destination path for each of them—including a different file name for each—, as seen below:1
+openwebtext_mini and sf-wikitext directories to a FlexAI Dataset named text-records-dataset-1, while also specifying a custom destination path for each of them—including a different file name for each—, as seen below:Enter the destination path

 In the “Destination Path” field, enter the desired destination path within the Dataset